-- (i) The Company has only one class of equity shares having a par value of Rupees 10 per share.
+(i) The Company has only one class of equity shares having a par value of ₹ 10 per share.
 Each holder of equity shares is entitled to one vote per shares held.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders.
-In the event of liquidation, the equity shareholders are eligible to receive remaining assets of the Company, after distribution of all preferential amounts, in proportion to their shareholding. - (ii) Details of shares held by:
+In the event of liquidation, the equity shareholders are eligible to receive remaining assets of the Company, after distribution of all preferential liabilities, in proportion to their shareholding.

+(ii) Details of shares held by holding company and their subsidiaries: